EVerest/everest-core/modules/EnergyManagement/EnergyNode/docs/index.rst

 ..
 EnergyNode
 .. ===================

-See also module's :ref:`auto-generated reference <everest_modules_EnergyNode>`.

 The EnergyNode module is usually used in conjunction with the **EnergyManager** module.
-See the `documentation <../EnergyManager/>`_ of the latter for a detailed explanation of energy management.
+See the :ref:`documentation <everest_modules_EnergyManager>` of the latter for a detailed explanation of energy management.